 Who are the internal and external stakeholders (actual or potential) that the policy will impact upon?

-staff
+- x staff

-service users
+- x service users

-other public sector organisations
+- x other public sector organisations

-voluntary/community/trade unions
+- x voluntary/community/trade unions

-other, please specify
+- other, please specify Members of the public; social media users

 D. Other policies with a bearing on this policy